 GP Practices are independent, small businesses, often operating from their own premises.
 Sometimes a Practice is run either by a single GP or a number of GP Practice Partners.

 GP Partners sign a contract with the Health and Social Care Board to provide general medical services to their patients.
 GP Partners have a responsibility for employing their own staff including doctors (sessional GPs or locums), nurses, receptionists and healthcare assistants.
+The contract provides a high degree of autonomy for each GP practice to make arrangements to provide essential care in the most appropriate manner.
 The Board monitors Practice performance to ensure that safe and high quality services are provided.

 GPs are independent Practitioners and, as such, are not an employee, partner or agent of the Health and Social Care Board.

-There are 336 GP Practices in Northern Ireland.
-A total 1722 GPs are registered on the performers list.
+There are 321 GP Practices in Northern Ireland and a total 1932 GPs are registered on the performers list.

-In the last six years, there have been 6 practice closures.
-Two in the Belfast area, one in the Southern area, two in the Western area and one in the Northern area (February 2018).
+In the last two years, there have been 6 practice closures.
+Two practices closed in the Belfast area and four practices closed located in the South Eastern area.

 The Health and Social Care Board was able to ensure that patients at these GP Practices were reassigned to neighbouring practices.

-The HSC Business Services Organisation has been given notice of nine GPs planning to retire by 31 March 2018.
+As of June 2021 the HSC Business Service Organisation has been given notice of eight GPs planning to retire by 31 March 2022.

-All of the nine GPs who are planning to retire are part of group practices, and it is therefore the responsibility of the practices to recruit a replacement GP.
+Four of the GPs planning to retire are part of group practices and it is therefore the responsibility of the practices to recruit a replacement GP.

 GP Mergers are when two or more practices join together to provide services.